 Game-based learning is only beneficial if it relates to desired course outcomes.
 Bodnar always considers the learning objectives when incorporating games into the curriculum.
-The professors from Clemson used a Design Canvas to identify learning objectives or key takeaways for each lecture.
+The professors from Clemson used a Design Canvas to identify learning objectives for each lecture.
 “These are the points where the instructor might say ‘if you remember one thing from today, this would be it,’” said Walker.

 Walker also suggests using games as a way to discreetly combine difficult course content with opportunities to practice different skills in a low-stakes, engaging environment.
 “Games can trick students into learning while they engage with the material,” said Walker.
-“The students benefit from experiencing an interactive classroom in which they actually learn material rather than just memorize it for an exam.”
+“The students benefit from experiencing an interactive classroom in which they actually learn and apply material rather than just memorize it for an exam.”

-Clemson students also gained additional skills from the game-based course.
 “We saw students from the game-based classroom develop more positive working relationships within their teams,” said Walker.
 “Interviews with those students also revealed increased self-efficacy in areas relating to entrepreneurship and 21st century skills such as teamwork, perseverance, communication, and leadership.”

 It’s important to think about when and how to integrate games into a course to best meet specific learning objectives.
-For example, Bodnar sometimes introduces a game as an icebreaker to lead in to a specific subject without sharing topic specifics with the students; it’s only in the debrief with the students that the topic is revealed.
+For example, Bodnar sometimes introduces a game as an icebreaker to lead into a specific subject without sharing topic specifics with the students; it’s only in the debrief with the students that the topic is revealed.
 She also incorporates a game in the middle of the class to break things up and reinforce learning that has already occurred on a specific topic.

 Successful game-based courses are often the result of an iterative design process.
 A key component of the process is debriefing with students and faculty.
-A debrief with students is important for two reasons: it’s helpful for them to process their learnings, and it’s insightful for instructors to hear how the students benefitted (or didn’t benefit) from the experience.
+A debrief with students is important for two reasons: it’s helpful for them to process their learnings, and it’s insightful for instructors to hear how the students benefited (or didn’t benefit) from the experience.